bitspittle/limp/README.md

 - Designed for Kotlin Multiplatform
 - Optional parameters for methods
-- Method naming convention taken from Ruby ("dangerous" methods end with a `!`, query methods end with a `?`)
+- Method naming convention from Ruby ("dangerous" methods end with a `!`, query methods end with a `?`)
 - Comments use the `#` symbol
 - Only supported primitives types are _String_ and _Int_
-- No currying support.
-Methods either take in a fixed number of parameters or they consume the rest of the block
+- No [currying](https://en.wikipedia.org/wiki/Currying) support -- methods either take in a fixed number of parameters or they consume the rest of the block

 ## Embedding Limp in your Kotlin project

-Limp works by combining two classes, `Environment` and `Evaluator`.
+At the highest level, Limp works by leveraging two classes, `Environment` and `Evaluator`.

 ### Environment

 An environment is a scoped collection of methods, variables, and converters.

-It is trivial to construct one: `val env = Environment()`.
+It is trivial to construct an environment: `val env = Environment()`.

 An environment can be used to look up variables and methods by name as well as attempt to convert values (since as a dynamic language, all input values come in as `Any` initially).